Birdwatching in New Jersey

 1 hour train from NYC, frequently bird Great Swamp, Sandy Hook, Forsythe NWR, Meadowlands area.

-C Miller Somerville Anytime
+C Miller Somerville Anytime English

-D Wolfe South Jersey Anytime English/French
+D Wolfe South Jersey Anytime English, French, Spanish

 Amateur birder.
 Semi-retired professor of languages.
 Familiar with birding spots in Philadelphia, South Jersey and Delaware.
 Several Sate and Federal Parks nearby.
 Good migration between September and November; I've done birding in Western and Eastern Europe; North America (Canada, USA.
 Mexico).
 South America (Ecuador and Colombia); Costa Rica extensively; and Japan.